0kd/mTRc/README.md

     read1   5084    81  1559    1479    26  57  1239    0.837728    195     45      64      5       1   TGACTCTGGCCGTTCACCAAATTTAG

-The program outputs groups of tandem repeats.
+The program outputs groups of highly similar tandem repeats.

     Each group starts with a line of the form: